-- 28. In light of the above options, Members are asked to note the contents of the draft final report, agree any amendments and recommend to the Executive that they: - i) Advise the Executive to acknowledge the significant voluntary contribution of school governors to the successful running of York schools, be acknowledged;

-- ii) Note the work of the Governor Support & Development Service Team, in particular in supporting this scrutiny review and the resulting benefits gained to their service area as referenced in Annex F. - iii) Instruct the Governor Support & Development Service Team to: - (a) Continue to develop improved methods for advertising governor vacancies i.e. by targeting specific organisations, in order to attract a more diverse mix of individuals to the role of governor and ensure it captures the information necessary to reflect changing circumstances and achieve diversity. (objective (ii)) - b)a) Create an information guide which identifies the most effective methods for finding and recruiting potential community governors and distribute it to all York schools (objective (ii)) - e)b) Continue use of the 'Exit Questionnaire' in order to investigate governors motivation for leaving their post (all objectives) - d)c) regularly maintain, update and develop their database to ensure it remains an effective tool (objective (i)); - d) share information on best practice with all York schools ((objective (iii)) - f) be encouraged to consider the most applicable form of training for maximizing skills, whether that be whole governing body or online training. (objective (iv)
+- 29. In light of the above options, Members are asked to note the contents of the draft final report, agree any amendments and recommend to the Executive that: - i) the significant voluntary contribution of school governors to the successful running of York schools, be acknowledged; - ii) the work of the Governor Support & Development Service Team be noted, in particular in supporting this scrutiny review and the resulting benefits gained to their service area as referenced in Annex F. - iii) the Governor Support & Development Service Team be instructed to: - a) Continue to develop improved methods for advertising governor vacancies i.e. by targeting specific organisations, in order to attract a more diverse mix of individuals to the role of governor and ensure it captures the information necessary to reflect changing circumstances and monitor diversity. (objective (ii)) - b) Create an information guide which identifies the most effective methods for finding and recruiting potential community governors and distribute it to all York schools (objective (ii)) - c) Continue use of the 'Exit Questionnaire' in order to investigate governors motivation for leaving their post (all objectives) - d) regularly maintain, update and develop their database to ensure it remains an effective tool (objective (i)); - e) share information on best practice with all York schools ((objective (iii))